 You might think a wrongful death case is straightforward.
 Someone died because of another’s negligence, so they should be held responsible for their actions.
 Unfortunately, seeking justice for your loved one isn’t going to be easy.
 You need sufficient evidence to prove the elements of negligence and the resources to fight against the responsible party’s defense attorneys.

-DeMayo Law Offices, L.L.P., has resources that most clients don’t.
+DeMayo Law Offices has resources that most clients don’t.
 We’re able to take proactive legal steps to preserve and secure evidence that might otherwise be hard to retrieve.
 We’re also able to perform a thorough investigation into what happened and how your loved one died.
 With decades of experience, we know the steps we need to take to build a solid case.
+In most cases, we will be able to reach a settlement, without going through a lengthy lawsuit.
+However, sometimes insurance companies are unwilling to offer a fair settlement.
+When that happens, we are not afraid to file suit.

-The first step is to prepare the complaint, a legal document that outlines information relating to the lawsuit.
+In a lawsuit, the first step is to prepare the complaint, a legal document that outlines information relating to the lawsuit.
 Along with the complaint, we’ll also file a summons, which notifies the negligent party that someone is suing them.
-After that, the lawsuit will proceed between both sides during what is known as the discovery process.
+After that, the lawsuit will proceed between both sides during the discovery process.

 During discovery, the attorneys on both sides will investigate the wrongful death details and collect evidence to prove their arguments.
 Discovery is also the time to take depositions, which are interviews of the plaintiff and defendant that get recorded.
 Mediations might occur to try to come to a settlement agreement.